JuanCab/COVID_DataViz/README.md

-As of June 7, the `COVIDlib.collectors` library automatically handles creation of local github repos as necessary.  **All you need to do to initialize the data directories is to make sure to run the Collect_Data notebook before trying to generate vizualizations so all the necessary COVID data is up to date.**
+As of June 7, the `COVIDlib.collectors` library automatically handles creation of local github repos as necessary.  **All you need to do to initialize the data directories is to make sure to run the Collect_Data notebook or corresponding python script before trying to generate vizualizations so all the necessary COVID data is up to date.**